 This introductory course will explore a range of topics and issues in the study of neuroscience.
 Specifically, the course will focus on the relationship between neuroscience, the arts and humanities.
 The course will treat the humanities and sciences as partners working together on the same problems.
 Usually, three topics are covered per semester.
 Examples of topics covered include the neuroscience of emotions, play behavior, film, visual and artistic perspective, space and time.
 Other topics may be covered.
 Assignments will include weekly quizzes, class discussion and a thesis paper.
-This is a non-majors introductory course geared towards first-year and sophomore students, although others may take it.
+NEUR 105 is a non-majors introductory course geared towards first-year and sophomore students, although others may take it.
+Anyone who plans to major or concentrate in neuroscience will need to take NEUR 212.
 This course is repeatable for credit one time.
-This course paired with any neuroscience course counts toward the natural science diversification requirement.
+However, this course taken twice or with a NEUR special topic does not satisfy the natural sciences diversification.
+However, this course paired with any other NEUR course does satisfy the natural science diversification requirement.